lyra/plugin-woocommerce/readme.txt

 = 1.1, 2013-10-21 =
 * Add the parameter minimum amount to enable selective 3DS.
-* Reorganization of the configuration screen in module backend.
+* Reorganization of the configuration screen in WooCommerce Back Office.
 * [multi] Compatibility with the PayZen multi payment plugin.

 = 1.0a, 2013-05-15 =
-* Use hooks to avoid the modification of WooCommerce files on the plugin (re)install.
+* Use hooks to avoid the modification of WooCommerce files on plugin (re)install.

 = 1.0, 2013-03-18 =
-* Module creation.
+* Plugin creation.

 --------
 Generated automatically from CHANGELOG.md.